-People ask me all the time where the word “satori” came from in my business name.
+People ask me all the time where the word “satori” came from in my business/blog name.

-It’s a word that is used very little in the English language and it isn’t related to anyone I know.
-Although it has its roots in Zen, its relevance to me comes from a journey I took to finally launch my business in 2008.
+It’s a word that isn’t used very often in the English language and it isn’t related to anyone I know.
+Although it has its roots in Zen, its relevance to me comes from a journey I took to finally launch my design & decorating business in 2008.

-A few years back I was reading a book and the word “satori” was introduced to me.
+A few years back, I was reading a book and the word “satori” was introduced to me.
 At that time in my life I was at a crossroads in my career.
 Should I continue down the path of teaching or take a leap of faith and follow what had been tugging at my heartstrings for as long as I could remember?
-Life certainly is a journey…
+Life certainly is an unclear journey…

-Fast-forward a few years later with a husband, son, and a teaching position.
-I still found myself obsessed with design.
+Fast-forward a few years later, with a loving husband & son and teaching position in a rural school.
+Blessed, yes, but I still found myself obsessed with design.
 Most of my spare time and money (what little we had at that time) was spent on something to do with home improvement.
 Each home we lived in received a good dousing of paint, wallpaper, garage sale items, closet organizers, and whatever else fit the budget.

-In 2004 my husband took a job in Calgary and we set up roots in Okotoks.
-I stayed involved in teaching and volunteered regularly at my son’s school, but there was something telling me that it was time to stop pretending that I had this “calling” to interior design.
+In 2004, my husband took a job in Calgary and we set up roots in Okotoks.
+I stayed involved in teaching and volunteered regularly at my son’s school, but there was something telling me that it was time to stop pretending that I had this “calling” to interior design & decorating.

 It wasn’t apparent to me at the time that this was the perfect name for my business.
 I had come to the realization that I wanted my work to be centered on a purposeful framework of helping people create spaces of beauty that reflected their true selves.

 Then it dawned on me that “satori” could be used to describe a once cluttered, jumbled, messed up space that is now reclaimed, revitalized, and personalized- a literal translation of the word.